flowsforapex/apex-flowsforapex/docs/variableExpressions.md

 - if the error is in the user's current step, Flows for APEX will present an error message to the user, and typically not allow the user's current transaction to complete.
 - if the error is in a step triggered by the user's current step, for example in a gateway or a scriptTask following on from the user's current task, the user's transaction will be allowed to proceed;  any following steps that complete successfully will complete, but the step containing the error will be put into `error` status and will rollback.
 After an administrator fixes the underlying problem, the failed step can be restarted from the Flow Monitor.
+- if the error occurs when evaluating an expression in the on-event set of a Timer-based event, such as a Timer Start, a Timer Intermediate Catch Event, or a Timer Boundary Event, the step will be put into `error` status, and will rollback to the point at which the timer fired.
+After the administrator fixes the underlying problem, the step can be restarted.
+The restart will be immediate, i.e., the timer is not re-run, and will run the on-event expression set before stepping forward to the next step of the process model.